 The Library welcomes applications from all sections of the community.
 All applicants will be considered on the basis of their merits and abilities for the post.

-Please note that this post is not considered a Tier 2 post and we are unable to consider candidates without a current right to work in the UK.
+Please note we are unable to consider candidates without a current right to work in the UK.

 All correspondence should be addressed to: